eurobat134/ImageBatchDownload/README.md

 After inputting the URL
 ### Why?
-I was bored and made it for personal use but feel free to use it and point out to any errors i made.
+I was bored and made it for personal use but feel free to use it and point out any errors i made.